aramis-lab/clinica/docs/Pipelines/T1_Linear.md

 generated to reduce the computing power required when training deep learning models.
 Use the option `--uncropped_image` if you do not want to crop the image.

+It is also possible to obtain a deterministic result by setting the value of the random seed used by ANTs with the option `--random_seed`.
+Default will lead to a non-determinstic result.
+This option requires ANTs version `2.3.0` onwards.

 !!! note
     The arguments common to all Clinica pipelines are described in [Interacting with clinica](../../InteractingWithClinica).